apiel/isomor/Readme.md

 yarn start
 ```

+> **Note:** there some more commands, like `yarn serv:dev` and `yarn isomor:build:dev` for dev purpose.
+It will allow you to do hot-reload of your changes. **BUT** `yarn serv:dev` is super slow and `yarn isomor:build:dev` is not always working well with react hot-reloading.
+Hopefully, soon there will better tooling...

 ### How to setup Isomor

 The following instruction will explain you how to setup a working enviroment with React and TypeScript.